IBM/tensorflow-hangul-recognition/README.md

 ## Included Components

 * [Watson Language Translator](https://www.ibm.com/watson/services/language-translator/):
-A Bluemix service that converts text input in one language into a destination language for the end user using background from domain-specific models.
+A IBM Cloud service that converts text input in one language into a destination language for the end user using background from domain-specific models.
 * [TensorFlow](https://www.tensorflow.org/): An open-source software library for Machine Intelligence.